The following publications tell the story of the founding and evolution of the National Council of Examiners for Engineering and Surveying.

 NCEES serves as lead society sponsor of National Engineers Week.

-The Council celebrates its 100th annual meeting.
+The Council celebrates the anniversary of its 100th annual meeting.